Singapore Pro Wrestling: SPW Hardcore Championship

 The SPW Hardcore Championship, formerly known as SPW NBCB Championship and SPW 24/7 Championship, is the Hardcore title of the Singapore Pro Wrestling promotion and the title must be defended under no disqualification rules.
-Ryan Shen is the current Hardcore Champion.
-Destroyer Dharma holds the record for most reigns at 3, and Big T holds the record for longest reign.
+Ma$on is the current Hardcore Champion.
+Destroyer Dharma holds the record for most reigns at 3, and Big T and Bryson Blade holds the record for longest reign.